teksi/wastewater/.github/ISSUE_TEMPLATE/feature_request.md

 ## General information

-- Applicant:
+- TEKSI Provider : _Applicant and project manager_
-- Developer:
+- TEKSI Developer : _Developer in charge of the development_
-- User group referent:
+- TEKSI User : _Client(s)_
-- Developments referent:
+- TEKSI Code reviewer : _Developer responsible for the code review_

 ## Users and administrators needs